andrew/ultimate-awesome/README.md

 - [awesome-body-language](https://github.com/wentaoL86/awesome-body-language) - This repo is used for recording and tracking some Multi-modal Body Language researchs，In this work, we present the first detailed survey on Multi-modal Body Language research.
 We survey the research in 2 directions: Recognition and Generation；and 4 parts: Cued Speech, Co-speech, Sign Language, Talking Head.
 - [awesome-DevOpsSec](https://github.com/zer0-kr/awesome-DevOpsSec) - Archiving for DevOpsSec resources.
 - [awesome-privacy](https://codeberg.org/alicia/awesome-privacy) - Curated list of privacy-respecting software and services  [mirror of
-- [awesome-graph-based-semi-supervised-learning](https://github.com/AnthonySong98/awesome-graph-based-semi-supervised-learning) - A collection of resources for graph-based semi-supervised learning (GSSL).
 - [awesome-dotnet-core-cn](https://github.com/AvensLab/awesome-dotnet-core-cn) - .Net Core 类库，工具，框架，软件汇总.
-- [awesome-nsfw-ai-list](https://github.com/bestailist/awesome-nsfw-ai-list) - A curated list of NSFW AI tools and resources, including AI girlfriend and other NSFW artificial intelligence applications.
-This list aims to provide an overview of cutting-edge NSFW AI technologies for developers, researchers, and enthusiasts interested in this emerging field.
 - [awesome-chroma](https://github.com/chroma-sdk/awesome-chroma) - A curated collection of Chroma SDK apps, libraries and resources.
 - [awesome-berachain-validators](https://github.com/chuck-bear/awesome-berachain-validators) - Collection of Berachain validators resources.
 - [awesome-advent](https://github.com/cmpscabral/awesome-advent) - A curated list of advent articles.